 Anxiolytic/Anti-depressant – Combats anxiety and depression disorders.

-My concern is that pet owners will read about these benefits in humans and self prescribe a cannabis or hemp product for their pet.
+My concern is that pet owners will read about these benefits in humans and self-prescribe a cannabis or hemp product for their pet.
 We already have a few clients who are doing so with pets that have unknown incurable inflammatory diseases.
 My big concern with owner experimentation is that we have no research to show that pets have been helped with cannabis.

 Sadly, owners treating with marijuana may hurt pets.
-Veterinary Immunologist, Dr. Jean Dodds raises the point that we have to be aware that the amount and type of approved pesticides and fungicides used on plants varies by state for human consumption.
+Veterinary Immunologist, Dr. Jean Dodds raises the point that we have to be aware that the amount and type of approved pesticides and fungicides used on plants vary by state for human consumption.
 California passed the medical use of marijuana in 1996.
 She states that currently, 21 years later, the state of California does not regulate any pesticides, fungicides, chemicals, foreign material, heavy metals, or microbiological impurities (mold, bacteria) in cannabis.
 Regulation of pesticide use will start in 2018 in California.
 Massachusetts is far behind California on cannabis regulations.

 According to Dr. Dodds, “‘One investigative report found that 41 out of 44 samples tested contained 16 pesticides at levels so high that the marijuana probably would have been banned in states with these regulations.”
 None of these state regulations addresses the toxicity or safety of these contaminants in pets

 Research must be done to answer the many questions about marijuana for use in pets.
 One of the big hurdles to getting the research done is that marijuana is listed as a Schedule 1 drug by the DEA.
-This puts it in the same schedule with heroin and other dangerous drugs.
-Because the DEA designated such a strict Schedule it is much harder for researchers to run experiments on marijuana and test it animals.
+This puts it on the same schedule with heroin and other dangerous drugs.
+Because the DEA designated such a strict Schedule it is much harder for researchers to run experiments on marijuana and test its animals.

-According to the American Veterinary Medical Association Numerous physician and health care organizations, including the American Medical Association, American Public Health Association, and National Association for Public Health Policy, are urging the federal government to reschedule marijuana so that research can be initiated.
+According to the American Veterinary Medical Association Numerous physician and healthcare organizations, including the American Medical Association, American Public Health Association, and National Association for Public Health Policy, are urging the federal government to reschedule marijuana so that research can be initiated.

 Once the research has been done and the regulations are in place to protect pets from pesticide, mold or heavy metal contamination we can start to consider prescribing only if it is legal at the federal level.
-Currently my advice is to keep all forms of marijuana out of reach of pets at all times.
+Currently, my advice is to keep all forms of marijuana out of reach of pets at all times.